Upper Montclair, New Jersey

 Upper Montclair is a census-designated place (CDP), unincorporated community and neighborhood within Montclair in Essex County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the population for the CDP was 11,565.
+As of the 2020 census, Upper Montclair had a population of 13,146.
 The area is served as United States Postal Service ZIP Code 07043.
 It is often misperceived, even by Montclair residents, to be a separate municipality from Montclair, perhaps aided by this postal designation.

 History

 The area now known as Upper Montclair was first developed in the early 18th century as a rural community known as Speertown, named for John Speer, an early Dutch settler.
 The area remained a rural hamlet for much of that century.
 The modern township of Montclair, including Upper Montclair, was incorporated in 1868 from part of Bloomfield Township.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.536 square miles (6.569 km^{2}), including 2.535 square miles (6.567 km^{2}) of land and 0.001 square miles (0.002 km^{2}) of water (0.04%).

 Upper Montclair is north of Watchung Avenue, covering 40.2% of Montclair township's area.